Novavax vaccine trialists to be offered two extra Pfizer jabs to allow them to travel

 These individuals have found themselves in limbo throughout the past year - unable to receive an approved jab during the UK rollout and, as a result, restricted from visiting countries that only grant entry to those individuals who have been immunised with globally-recognised vaccines.

-But the under new guidance issued by the government, these people will now be able to receive two doses of the Pfizer vaccine - separated by the usual eight-week gap.
+But under new guidance provided to the government by the Joint Committee on Vaccination and Immunisation, these people will now be able to receive two doses of the Pfizer vaccine - separated by the usual eight-week gap.

 The NHS Covid app will also be altered to recognise the extra two doses and permit international travel.